jesperhoy/SmarterTrackTranslator/README.md

 - Save your work (File menu / Save Translation).
 - And finally, generate a new language translation file for upload to your SmarterTrack web-site (File menu / Save Combined).

-The "Save Translation" function generates a file which only contains the entries that have been translated.
-Entries where the "Translated" column is blank are not saved.
+The "Save Translation" function generates a file which only contains the entries that have been translated or have private notes.
+Entries where both the "Translated" and the "Notes (private)" columns are blank, are not saved.

  The "Save Combined" function generates a complete translation file which can be uploaded to your SmarterTrack web-site.
 For entries where the "Translated" column is blank, the English version is used instead.
+The "Notes (private)" column is not included in the combined file.

 You should always keep a separate "Save Translation" file version of your work.